noamelf/noamelf.github.io/content/posts/Kanban/index.md

 - management
 ---

-To me, a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) serves enables 2 related objectives:
+Transitioning from team to group management, I wanted to pass some of the techniques I gathered to the team leaders I'm managing.
+The best way I found to manage the ongoing work is through a [Kanban board](https://en.wikipedia.org/wiki/Kanban_board).
+It serves 2 related objectives:

 - It makes work items status highly visible
 - It emphasizes important steps in work items delivery